 Just like adults, babies’ brains use the time they spend asleep to process and consolidate information.
 Both children and adults have been found to perform better on tests after they take a nap.
 The same principle works for memory.

-This study showed that if you taught a toddler information, let them take a nap immediately after, and then tested them the next day; they performed better cognitively.
+A study of 6- to 12-month-old babies found that when they were allowed to nap immediately after learning new information, they performed better cognitively on tests the next day.
 Even more compelling is that both the control and test group of infants both slept soundly the night before.
 The only measurable difference is that the babies who excelled in the tests had an hour plus napping session during the day.

 Babies and toddlers are growing and developing rapidly.
 Have you ever thought it seemed like your little one grew an extra inch overnight?